Brian Hone

 Brian was the brother of Garton Hone.
-He and his wife Enid had four children: civil engineer Christopher, academic Judith, corporate lawyer Geoffrey, and sportsman and educator David.
+He and his wife Enid had four children including educator David.

 1933–1939: Taught at Marlborough College, Wiltshire, and was made head of the new department of English.
 While in England he wrote Cricket Practice and Tactics, (London, 1937).

 1940–1950: Headmaster, Cranbrook School, Sydney.

 1951–1970: Headmaster, Melbourne Grammar School.

 1973–1974: Deputy Chancellor, Monash University.

 He died in Paris on 28 May 1978.
 His remains lie near the Norfolk Island pine planted in Dr J E Bromby's honour in the grounds of Melbourne Grammar School.
 He was a descendant of William Hone, via William's son the sculptor Alfred Hone.